 Republic of Korea

 In this year’s CCPI, the Republic of Korea (ROK; South Korea) remains at 60th place and remains a very low performer.
-South Korea receives very low ratings across the across the GHG Emissions, Renewable Energy and Energy Use categories and a low rating in Climate Policy.
+South Korea receives very low ratings across the GHG Emissions, Renewable Energy and Energy Use categories and a low rating in Climate Policy.

 South Korea submitted its updated NDC